Evayoung/Evayoung/README.md

 - 👋 Hi, I’m @Evayoung
 - 👀 I’m interested in software development using python, flutter and C++
 - 🌱 I’m currently learning flutter and c++
-- 💞️ I’m looking to collaborate on any project that can engage me and give me experience in any feed.
+- 💞️ I’m looking to collaborate on any project that can engage me and give me experience in any programming/software development project field.
 Am flexible, hard working and a fast learn.
 - 📫 How to reach me, mail; meshelleva@gmail.com, mobile; +2348064676590, WhatsApp; +2349029952120, facebook; facebook.com/micheal.evayoung

 <!